Abortion: The Slaughter of the Innocent Part 1

 Before continuing, let me mention here that one term that you will see me using a lot in this series is "abortionists".
 To avoid any kind of confusion, when you see this word used, I am referring to anyone, whether they are a physician, or any other kind of medical professional, or an organization, or a woman, or a young girl, or anyone else, who practices, fights for, supports, promotes or defends the practice of abortion.
 If you refer to yourself as pro-choice, then in my view, you are still an abortionist, because you want to have the right to choose whether or not to have an abortion; which signifies that you favor abortion.
 In short, unless a person is clearly opposed to abortion, then in my view, they're an abortionist; because there is simply no sitting on the fence when it comes to this important issue.
 Having said that, let's continue.

 One tactic which is frequently used by abortionists in order to try to justify their hideous crime, is to emphasize the right to privacy issue.
 It worked quite well for them in the past, and they are obviously hoping that it will continue to work for them for years to come.
 In case you weren't aware of it, it was precisely the right to privacy issue that resulted in the Roe v.
-Wade ruling prevailing thirty-six years ago in 1973.
+Wade ruling prevailing fifty-one years ago in 1973.
 Roe v.
 Wade determined that at that time, most laws that banned abortion in the U.S. were in violation of the right to privacy under the Due Process Clause of the 14th Amendment of the U.S. Constitution.

 The Due Process Clause, which is also referred to as the Due Process of Law, is the principle whereby the U.S. Government is obligated to respect all of the legal rights to which a person is entitled according to the law of the land, instead of respecting just some or most of their legal rights.
 To put it another way, the Due Process Clause provides a person with the means to enforce their rights against alleged violations by the government.
 The Fourteenth Amendment states: